lukmanr/CLVPipelines/install/README.md

 Alterantively, you can use the Terraform configuration to perform the same steps.
 The support for Terraform is experimental.
 The Terraform configuration is in `./terraform` folder.
 To provision the environment using Terraform:
 1. Clone this repo.
-1. Configure the Terraform backend by editing the `backend.tf' file.
+1. Configure the Terraform backend by substituting `bucket` and `state` parameters in the `backend.tf` file with your values.
 1. Subsitute the variables in the `terraform.tfvars` file with your values.
+  1. project
+  1. bucket
 1. In Cloud Shell:
 ```
 terraform init